fork-copy/phpwin-perfbuild/README.md

 # PHP Windows ''performance'' builds #

 ----
-Theses builds are based on original [php src from github](https://github.com/php/php-src) without any changes including pecl module xdebug & memcache
+These builds are based on an original [php source from github](https://github.com/php/php-src) without any changes including pecl modules xdebug & memcache.

-Difference with official Windows build are:
+Differences with official Windows build are:

 - Performance optimization (with compiler flags) that may induce security issues (I use cli & cgi for personal use without any problem but not in industrial production ^^)
 - Latest MSVC & Windows Kit version
 - Static extension build, as possible

-For now, I'll only release MSVC15 x64 NTS but don't hesitate to ask for TS and/or x86 build...
+Nowadays, I'll only release MSVC15 x64 NTS but do not hesitate to ask for TS and/or x86 build...

 ----
 **2017-11-29**